Caren Sencer is a shareholder with the law firm of Weinberg, Roger & Rosenfeld.

 Ms. Sencer was selected as a member of the Super Lawyers’ Northern California Rising Stars list every year from 2013 through 2017.
 Thereafter, she has been regularly selected as a Northern California Super Lawyer.

-Caren trains union officers, business representatives, and stewards on a wide range of labor and employment law topics, including grievance processing, contract negotiations, expressive activity, state and federal wage and hour law, sexual harassment, discrimination, ADA, FMLA, and other forms of protected leave.
-Caren received her undergraduate degree from Cornell University’s School of Industrial and Labor Relations and law degree from Berkeley Law at the University of California (Boalt Hall), Berkeley.
-While at Berkeley, she served as the Editor-In-Chief of the Berkeley Journal of Employment and Labor Law.
+Ms. Sencer received her undergraduate degree from Cornell University’s School of Industrial and Labor Relations and her law degree from the UC Berkeley School of Law.
+While at Berkeley, she served as the editor-in-chief of the Berkeley Journal of Employment and Labor Law.